 What you can do with it

 XRP was created with the aim of making international financial transactions faster and cheaper.
-Look at this way Bitcoin, was created to solve the issue of currency control and creation.
+Look at it this way, Bitcoin was created to solve the issue of currency control and creation.
 Ethereum sought to extend the use case of blockchain beyond cryptocurrency.

-For XRP the focus of its creation was to disrupt existing the financial institution by making international money transfer more efficient.
+For XRP the focus of its creation was to disrupt existing the financial system by making international money transfer more efficient.

 Currently, XRP makes it possible to transfer value in 4 seconds.
 It can handle 1,500 transfer transactions per second every day.
 The best part is this only costs $0.00001.
-Yes, that’s less than a penny.
+Yes, that is much less than a penny.

-Ripple the company uses XRP in its Xrapid product as a means to execute transactions for financial institutions like banks and remittance companies since it makes sending money across countries cheaper and faster.
+Ripple uses XRP in its Xrapid product as a means to execute transactions for financial institutions like banks and remittance companies since it makes sending money across countries cheaper and faster.